Questions About the LDS Temple Ceremony and Masonry

 There is much more in Levenson and other modern writings of ancient practices which puts the LDS Temple squarely into the realm of ancient practice.
 Some of the elements which deeply impressed me were the relationship between the Temple and the Sabbath day (sacred space and sacred time), the symbolism of the baptismal font (and subterranean waters in general) in the Temple, the relationship between mountains and Temples (also found strongly in the Bible and the Book of Mormon), the significance of covenant making, the link between Zion and the Temple, the things one does to show reverence for sacred ground, the significance of the Creation story, and so on.
 Levenson probably knows nothing of LDS Temples, yet his writings about the ancient Jewish experience did more for my understanding of LDS Temples than any modern LDS writer had.

-Levenson's book is out of print, sadly, but a related summary of information about the ancient Middle Eastern temple concept is available online in John M. Lundquist's scholarly article, "What Is a Temple?
+A related summary of information about the ancient Middle Eastern temple concept is found in John M. Lundquist's scholarly article, "What Is a Temple?
 A Preliminary Typology," originally printed in H. B. Huffman, F. A. Spina, and A. R. W. Green, eds., The Quest for the Kingdom of God: Studies in Honor of George E. Mendenhall (Winona Lake, Indiana: Eisenbrauns, 1983), which was republished in Temples of the Ancient World, ed. by Donald W. Parry and Stephen D. Ricks (Salt Lake City: Deseret Book and FARMS, 1994, pp. 83-118).
 While Lundquist's article is not explicitly about the LDS Temple, those familiar with LDS temples will find strong evidence for its ancient roots.
-In fact, it's a tremendously exciting paper!
-Another gem is The Temple in Time and Eternity by Donald W. Parry, and Stephen D. Ricks, also available to read online at the Maxwell Institute.
+Another gem is The Temple in Time and Eternity by Donald W. Parry, and Stephen D. Ricks.

 After reading Eliade and Levenson, the works of Hugh Nibley, an LDS scholar, became especially significant to me.
-He has provided mountains of evidence that key parts of LDS Temple practices were present in the ancient world, most significantly among early Christians.
-There are a few books I must recommend to serious LDS students of the Temple.
-Mormonism and Early Christianity, Vol. 4 of The Collected Works of Hugh Nibley (Salt Lake: Deseret Book, 1987), and Temple and Cosmos, Vol. 12 of The Collected Works of Hugh Nibley (Salt Lake City: Deseret Book, 1992), are worth your time.
-Just the direct quotes from ancient Christian documents - many of which were not available in Joseph Smith's day - may surprise you.
+He has provided evidence that key parts of LDS Temple practices were present in the ancient world, particularly among early Christians.
+There are a few books I must recommend to serious LDS students of the Temple, including Nibley's Mormonism and Early Christianity, Vol. 4 of The Collected Works of Hugh Nibley (Salt Lake: Deseret Book, 1987); The Message of the Joseph Smith Papyri: An Egyptian Endowment (1975); and Temple and Cosmos, Vol. 12 of The Collected Works of Hugh Nibley (Salt Lake City: Deseret Book, 1992).
+Just the direct quotes from ancient Christian documents, many of which were not available in Joseph Smith's day, may surprise you.
 To me, this is consistent with the notion that the LDS Temple is a restoration of ancient revealed concepts.
 The "40-day literature," documents discussing the sacred things that Christ taught his disciples during his 40-day ministry after His Resurrection, are especially interesting.
 These things were sacred and were not intended to be passed on to the world or put into public texts.
 Also of value are Nibley's discussion of ancient writings about baptism for the dead, the early Christian prayer circle, sacred vestments, apocryphal writings, geometrical symbols, and more.

 LDS people may also be interested to read the works of St. Cyril of Jerusalem at the Early Church Fathers Site.
-For example, I recommend Cyril's discourses on the mysteries found in lectures 19, 20, 21, 22, and 23 at the end of Book 1), including the lecture on "chrism."
+For example, I recommend Cyril's discourses on the mysteries found in lectures 19, 20, 21, 22, and 23 at the end of Book 1, including the lecture on "chrism."
 Cyril mentions some interesting rituals that correlate to a few specific details in the Temple.
-A bit startling, even.

 The handclasp continued in early Christian ritual, both gnostic and "orthodox."
 According to Galatians 2:9, "the right hand of fellowship" (dexias koinoas didonai tini) is given "as a sign of friendship and trust," though this does not necessarily suggest ritual practice, such as we found in the Sabazian and Mithraic mysteries.
 The handclasp as marriage rite, however, continued in Christian surroundings.
 The salvific handclasp is nearly the trademark of the iconography of Christ's postcrucifixion descent into Hades.
 One of the most frequent scenes in this tradition is that of Christ grasping the hands of Adam and Eve to lift them up out of hell and to resurrect them.
 While sometimes he grasps their wrists, . . . in other depictions he lifts them with a true dextrarum iunctio.
 The fifth-century Gospel of Nicodemus describes a true handclasp: "And the Lord . . . took the right hand of Adam and went up out of hell (tenens dexteram Adae ascendit ab inferis), and all the saints followed him. . . .
 He went therefore into paradise holding our forefather by the hand, and delivered him, and all the righteous, unto Michael the archangel."
 Here the [handclasp] starts the ascent, continues it, and ends it on the threshold of paradise.
 A similar handclasp is used in the apocalyptic 1 Enoch: "And the angel Michael, . . . seizing me by my right hand and lifting me up, led me out into all the secrets of mercy; and he showed me all the secrets of righteousness."

-Anti-Mormons love to mock LDS temple clothing.
-They don't care that what they mock is viewed as sacred to the LDS people.
-Such people probably don't care that similar clothing was sacred to devout early Christian and Jewish people as well.
+What about temple clothing?
+It's a favorite topic of critics as they mock what is sacred to our faith.
+But before they mock, they may wish to consider that similar clothing has been sacred to devout early Christian and Jewish people as well.
 The use of sacred clothing closely related to that of the LDS Temple is indicated in numerous ancient documents that Joseph Smith did not have access to.
 One example is found in the description of the priestly initiation of Levi in one of the second-century B.C.
 Testaments of the Twelve Patriarchs (James H. Charlesworth, The Old Testament Pseudepigrapha (Garden City: Doubleday, 1983), 1:791, as cited by John A. Tvedtnes, "Olive Oil: Symbol of the Holy Ghost," The Allegory of the Olive Tree, ed.
 Stephen D. Ricks and John W. Welch (Salt Lake City: FARMS and Deseret Book, 1994), pp. 427-459):